 Ordinary rice is transformed into a side dish worthy of any fiesta with the addition of pineapple, cilantro, lime, and jalapeno.
-This is not you average Cilantro Lime Rice–it is spiced up, sweetened, and DELICIOUS!
+This is not your average Cilantro Lime Rice–Pineapple Rice is slightly spicy, slightly sweet, slightly tart, and downright DELICIOUS!

 Pineapple Cilantro Lime Rice